 One benefit of an internship is working in a professional environment alongside PR professionals.
 It’s intimidating at first, but taking an active role in working with a professional team gives you valuable experience you rarely get in college.
 Furthermore, interacting with a great team makes work much more enjoyable and gives you the chance to network with more professionals.

-The most common mistake for interns is failing to double check their work before submitting.
+The most common mistake for interns is failing to double-check their work before submitting it.
 A simple typo can cause the demise of a pitch in the eyes of journalists and lead to an embarrassing memory that’ll haunt you throughout the internship.
 The solution?
 Review your work carefully.